vkotek/sudoku-challenge/README.md

 ```

 ### Output:
-- CSV file with the solution
+- CSV file with the solution.

 ```csv
 Solution,